A Simple Three-Step Method For Bible Study

 One of the main mistakes Bible teachers make is teaching for application before observation and interpretation.

-By teaching for application, they take a verse from its context and miss helping others comprehend the meaning of the verse or verses.
+By teaching for application, they take a verse from its context and miss helping others comprehend the original meaning and application of the verse or verses.

 That is why it is important to follow this three step method for Bible study:

 Observation - Who wrote the book or verse(s)?
 What is the context?
 When was it written?
 To whom was it written?
-What covenant/testament or dispensation was it written under?
-Is it prophecy for Israel or mystery for the church?
-Is it to Israel or the church?
-Is it law or grace, before or after the cross?
+Who is the speaker in the verses?
+Who is the original readers or listeners?
+What covenant/testament is it under, old or new, law or grace?
+Is it prophecy for Israel or is it for the body of Christ?

-Note: A dispensation is a period of time.
-In certain dispensations, only certain foods could be eaten.
-However, in the dispensation of grace, all foods could be eaten.
-There were different food requirements for the dispensations of Adam, Noah, and Moses.
-Yet, with Peter, all foods could be eaten.
+A helpful study guide: In certain periods of time in the Bible only certain foods could be eaten by certain people.
+Eventually, however, all foods could be eaten.
+There were different food requirements for Adam, Noah, and Moses.
+Yet, with Peter, all foods could be eaten (Acts 10).

-Additionally, under the dispensation of law, forgiveness was conditional.
-Under the dispensation of grace, forgiveness is complete in Christ.
-The dispensation of law is from Exodus 24 through the cross of Jesus, when his blood was shed to establish the new covenant of grace.
+Under the grace and after the cross, forgiveness is complete in Christ.
+The law is from Exodus 24 through the cross of Jesus, when his blood was shed to establish the new covenant of grace.
+Today we live under the new testament of grace where we receive forgiveness by through faith in Jesus and we are not under the dietary law of Adam, Noah, or Moses.
+Like Peter, we are free to eat any food.

 Even though this is a simple method for Bible study, it is often a time consuming process, requiring hours of study to comprehend its meaning and to accurately communicate it to those listening.